-Toy Poodles are one of the three variations of the Poodle breed.
-Poodles may be standard-sized, miniature, or toy varieties.
-As the name implies, Toy Poodles are the smallest of the breed variations.
+Toy poodles are one of the three variations of the poodle breed.
+Poodles may be standard, miniature, or toy varieties.
+As the name implies, toy poodles are the smallest of the breed variations.

 However, because of their tiny size, they have distinct health needs and are prone to injury.
 They should be treated with extreme care.
-Despite their size discrepancies, all the Poodle varieties have similar builds and temperaments as friendly, intelligent, and affectionate dogs with boundless energy.
+Despite their size discrepancies, each of the poodle varieties has similar builds and temperaments as friendly, intelligent, and affectionate dogs with boundless energy.

 Related: Puppy Growth Stages and Development.